 Duke arrived in Puerto Rico on Friday, and clarified her earlier remarks, explaining that she meant the "unification of command" helping to save lives and to get "things to the people they need" in Puerto Rico was a good story.

 Cruz's comments didn’t sit well with President Trump.

 Early Saturday morning, Trump responded to Cruz’s critical remarks with his own, on Twitter.
 “The Mayor of San Juan, who was very complimentary only a few days ago, has now been told by the Democrats that you must be nasty to Trump,” he said.
 “Such poor leadership ability by the Mayor of San Juan, and others in Puerto Rico, who are not able to get their workers to help."

-Trump then retweeted several government agencies who wrote about the recovery efforts underway in Puerto Rico, and announced that he and First Lady Melania Trump will go to Puerto Rico on Tuesday, October 3.
-Trump criticized "fake news" networks CNN and NBC for their coverage of the events, but did not mention that federal help was slow to come to the American territory.
+Trump then retweeted several government agencies who wrote about the recovery efforts underway in Puerto Rico, and announced that he and First Lady Melania Trump will go to Puerto Rico on Tuesday, the 3rd of October.
+Trump criticised "fake news" networks CNN and NBC for their coverage of the events, but did not mention that federal help was slow to come to the American territory.